navasikya06/text-based-game/README.md

 ` python main.py `

-Player attributes: Player has money, killing power, carried weight, and internal clock
+* Player: Player has money, killing power, carried weight, and internal clock

 * Monsters: A monster that can destroy a number of random items on the player before dying, another monster that has multiple lives, and another is fixed instead of moving randomly.